-29 (A) Place the juvenile on probation subject to the supervision of a 30 probation officer;

-31 (B) Permit the juvenile to remain in his or her own home or be

-1 placed in a suitable family home, subject to the supervision of the 2 probation officer; or

-3 (C) Cause the juvenile to be placed in a suitable family home or 4 institution, subject to the supervision of the probation officer.
-If the 5 court has committed the juvenile to the care and custody of the 6 Department of Health and Human Services, the department shall pay the 7 costs of the suitable family home or institution which are not otherwise 8 paid by the juvenile's parents.
+- (A) Place the juvenile on probation subject to the supervision of a probation officer; - (B) Permit the juvenile to remain in his or her own home or be placed in a suitable family home, subject to the supervision of the probation officer; or - (C) Cause the juvenile to be placed in a suitable family home or institution, subject to the supervision of the probation officer.
+If the court has committed the juvenile to the care and custody of the Department of Health and Human Services, the department shall pay the costs of the suitable family home or institution which are not otherwise paid by the juvenile's parents.

-9 Under subdivision (1)(a)(i) of this section, upon a determination by 10 the court that there are no parental, private, or other public funds 11 available for the care, custody, and maintenance of a juvenile, the court 12 may order a reasonable sum for the care, custody, and maintenance of the 13 juvenile to be paid out of a fund which shall be appropriated annually by 14 the county where the petition is filed until a suitable provision may be 15 made for the juvenile without such payment.
+Under subdivision (1)(a)(i) of this section, upon a determination by the court that there are no parental, private, or other public funds available for the care, custody, and maintenance of a juvenile, the court may order a reasonable sum for the care, custody, and maintenance of the juvenile to be paid out of a fund which shall be appropriated annually by the county where the petition is filed until a suitable provision may be made for the juvenile without such payment.

-(a) (ii) This subdivision applies beginning October 1, 2013.
-The 16 17 court may continue the dispositional portion of the hearing, from time to time upon such terms and conditions as the court may prescribe, including 18 an order of restitution of any property stolen or damaged or an order 19 20 requiring the juvenile to participate in restorative justice programs or 21 community service programs, if such order is in the interest of the 22 juvenile's reformation or rehabilitation, and, subject to the further 23 order of the court, may:
+- (a) (ii) This subdivision applies beginning October 1, 2013.
+The court may (a) (11) This subdivision applies beginning October 1, 2013.
+The court may continue the dispositional portion of the hearing, from time to time upon such terms and conditions as the court may prescribe, including an order of restitution of any property stolen or damaged or an order requiring the juvenile to participate in restorative justice programs or community service programs, if such order is in the interest of the juvenile's reformation or rehabilitation, and, subject to the further order of the court, may:

-(i) (A) Place the juvenile on probation subject to the supervision of a probation officer; or the age of fourteen years shall not be placed at the Youth Rehabilitation and Treatment Center-Geneva or the Youth Rehabilitation and Treatment Center-Kearney unless he or she has violated the terms of probation or has committed an additional offense and the court finds that the interests of the juvenile and the welfare of the community demand his or her commitment.
-This minimum age provision shall not apply if the act in question is murder or manslaughter.
+(i) (A) Place the juvenile on probation subject to the supervision of a probation officer; or - (ii) (B) Permit the juvenile to remain in his or her own home or be placed in a suitable family home or institution, subject to the supervision of the probation officer; - (b)(i) This subdivision applies to all juveniles committed to the Office Juvenile Services prior to July 1, 2013.
+The court may commit such juvenile to the Office of Juvenile Services, but a juvenile under the age of fourteen years shall not be placed at the Youth Rehabilitation and Treatment Center-Geneva or the Youth Rehabilitation and Treatment Center-Kearney unless he or she has violated the terms of probation or has committed an additional offense and the court finds that the interests of the juvenile and the welfare of the community demand his or her commitment.
+This minimum age provision shall not apply if the act in question is murder or manslaughter. - (ii) This subdivision applies to all juveniles committed to the Office of Juvenile Services for placement at a youth rehabilitation and treatment center on or after July 1, 2013. - $\underline{\text{(b)}}$ When it is alleged that the juvenile has exhausted all levels of probation supervision and options for community-based services and section - 43-251.01 has been satisfied, a motion for community-based services and section and treatment center may be filed and proceedings held as follows:

-26 (ii) (B) Permit the juvenile to remain in his or her own home or be 27 placed in a suitable family home or institution, subject to the 28 supervision of the probation officer. $\dot{\tau}$